 https://aset.org.uk/individual-awards/

-The All Saints Educational Trust (ASET) give Individual awards to UK trainee and practising Religious Education and Home Economics (including Food and Textiles) subject teachers support teacher education and help teachers improve their expertise through professional development.
-In short, to help people become teachers, and better teachers and to encourage them to stay in the profession.
+The All Saints Educational Trust (ASET) give Individual awards to UK trainee and practising Religious Education and Home Economics (including Food and Textiles) subject teachers, support teacher education and help teachers improve their expertise through professional development.
+In short, to help people become teachers, better teachers or to encourage them to stay in the profession.

 ASET support: